 You will often hear this license referred to interchangeably as either an “operator’s license” or a “bartender’s license”.
 Both of these terms refer to the exact same thing, so don’t worry about needing to get multiple licenses to become a bartender in the state of Wisconsin!

 The requirements to serve alcoholic beverages in Wisconsin are pretty straightforward.
 You must be 18 years old or older and have a clean criminal history.

 The most important requirement in obtaining the all-important operator’s license in Wisconsin must be met.
 You must apply for the operator’s license in the municipality where you intend to work as a bartender (not necessarily your home municipality if they differ).
 Still, you are not required to be a Wisconsin resident.

 Depending on what kind of establishment you are planning on working in, you may be required to take additional training courses independently or as part of the onboarding process.
 These requirements will vary, but the main requirements for the state of Wisconsin are always the same.

 Responsible Beverage Server Training Courses for Wisconsin

 The state of Wisconsin takes the serving of alcoholic beverages seriously.
 This is why they have made it a requirement for all bartenders seeking an operator’s license to take a responsible beverage server training course.

-You can take one of these training courses in person or online at any of the approved locations listed on revenue.wi.gov.
-Several different vendors offer an approved course, so it should be easy to find one that you can fit into your life and take the next step toward your operator’s license.
+You can take one of these training courses in person or online at any approved locations listed on revenue.wi.gov.
+Several vendors offer an approved course, so it should be easy to find one that fits into your life and takes the next step toward your operator’s license.

 Qualifications To Get A WI Bartender License